sgoldenlab/simba/docs/extractFeatures.md

-User can now use their own extract features script to run
+User can now use their own extract features script to run.
+Click [here](https://osf.io/cmkub/) to download the sample script.

 ## Pre-requisite